+While not as famous as the 401(k) plan, the 403(b) plan is a type of retirement savings account used by tax-exempt organizations, most employees of public schools, and self-employed religious ministers.
 Employers that want to establish 403(b) plans typically have a few options in terms of the type of assets their employees can invest in through their individual accounts.
-They are:
+These are:

 - Tax Deferred Annuities or Tax-Sheltered Annuities.
 These are simply a type of annuity contract provided by insurance companies as a type of 403(b) investment to provide income later in life.

 - A custodial account at an appropriate financial institution such as a brokerage firm that holds the securities of registered investment companies such as mutual funds.
 This is probably the most commonly understood type of 403(b) retirement plan.